COLL - SCOTLAND

 Children: Eileen Alice (20 July 1899), Marjorie Mary (or perhaps Marjory - 13 November 1900) and my grandfather, John Edward (2 February 1903).
-There were four children from the second marriage, one of whom died at 18 months.
-I do not have details of their names at this moment.
+I at first thought that he remarried in 1915 but it seems it was a different John McFadyen.

 Elizabeth and John Edward McFadyen (Snr) had three children as above.
 Dad thought that when John junior (my grandfather) was about 8 or 9 years old (that is, in about 1911 or 1912), John senior and Elizabeth separated.
 However, it must have been a lot earlier as they were divorced on 16 December 1908 when John junior was almost six.
 I do not know much at all about John Edward McFadyen (Snr) or Elizabeth (Lizzy) McFadyen.
 Dad said he only met his grandfather a couple of times and said his father had bad feelings towards his own mother (Lizzy) for not keeping he and his sisters together.

-John Edward McFadyen (Snr) later married again in 1915, this time to Ellen Francis French.
-He also got divorced again from her.
-It would seem that he drank and was perhaps violent to his wives.
+It would seem that he drank and was perhaps violent to his wife.